Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 If we look at statistics, tummy troubles in dogs are one of the main reasons why dog owners take their dogs to the vet.
 According to Nationwide, a prominent provider of pet health insurance in the U.S., intestinal upset and upset stomach in dogs took fifth and sixth position in the ten top reasons dogs are taken to the vet.

-Gone are the days when it was thought that dogs do not feel pain in the same degree that humans do.
+Gone are the days when it was thought that dogs do not feel pain to the same degree that humans do.
 A better understanding of dogs has revealed that dogs do experience pain just like humans—they just may be better at hiding it.

 The tendency of dogs to suppress signs of pain most likely stems from their evolutionary past; when in the wild, there was a survival advantage to hiding pain.
 Weakness in the wild could have easily turned dogs into easy targets.

 When it comes to abdominal pain, nausea, acid reflux, vomiting and diarrhea, most dogs will show signs of pain and discomfort, but sometimes they don't always match what we would expect.
-To make thing even more complicated, subtle signs often magically vanish at the vet's office due to the novel environment of the veterinary clinic and the adrenaline rush.
+To make things even more complicated, subtle signs often magically vanish at the vet's office due to the novel environment of the veterinary clinic and the adrenaline rush.

 Here are some signs of an upset stomach in dogs along with some less common ones.
 Of course, vomiting and diarrhea are some signs that weren't worthy of mentioning here because they're too obvious!